 When you’re done with the noodles, you can pour the reserved sobayu (そば湯)— soba cooking water —into the rest of your dipping sauce in the bowl/cup and enjoy it as a soup broth.

-Soba in the context of a meal can also be enjoyed with a variety of accompanying vegetables such as mushrooms, carrots, daikon radish, and lettuce/cabbage-based salads.
+You can enjoy soba in the context of a meal with a variety of accompanying vegetables such as mushrooms, carrots, daikon radish, and lettuce/cabbage-based salads.

 Serve Zaru Soba with Tempura